-Description: In March 2021, ISO/TMB and ISO Council approved the establishment of the Strategic Advisory Group (SAG) on Critical Minerals.
-The group's mandate was agreed as follows: Undertake an analysis of existing and potential standardization work in the area of critical minerals from the point of initial extraction (mining and production of raw materials), and processing steps through to pre-cursor materials; and make recommendations to the TMB in this regard.
+Description: In March 2023, ISO/TMB and ISO Council approved and accepted the report of the Strategic Advisory Group (SAG) on Critical Minerals.
+The group's mandate was agreed as follows:

+Undertake an analysis of existing and potential standardization work in the area of critical minerals from the point of initial extraction (mining and production of raw materials), and processing steps through to pre-cursor materials; and make recommendations to the TMB in this regard.

-ANSI, as the U.S. representative to ISO and an active member of ISO/TMB and ISO Council, participates in the SAG and coordinates U.S. stakeholder input through a virtual Technical Advisory Group ("VTAG").
-The SAG on Critical Minerals recently provided a report of its recommendations to the ISO/TMB.
-The SA2 will support the VTAG and the work of the SAG on Critical Minerals through activities such as:
+ANSI, as the U.S. representative to ISO and an active member of ISO/TMB and ISO Council, participated in the SAG.
+The SAG on Critical Minerals recently provided a report of its recommendations to the ISO/TMB, and in parallel, a new technical committee was established, ISO TC 345 on Specialty Metals and Minerals.
+In Year 5, the SA2 will support the work of the SAG on Critical Minerals and TC 345 through activities such as: